Famous Dave's Lack Of Liquidity Is Alarming

-Source: famousdaves.com
+Source: Famousdaves.com

 In an economy that could turn down in any month, discretionary spending is one of the first items consumers cut back on.
 In that respect, the restaurant industry is vulnerable.
-Famous Dave's (NASDAQ:DAVE), in particular, appears to be in trouble.
+Famous Dave's (NASDAQ:DAVE) in particular appears to be in trouble.

 Double-Digit Revenue Declines

-A red flag for any stock is lack of top line growth.
+A red flag for any stock is lack of top-line growth.
 Famous Dave's quarterly revenue fell 9% Y/Y.

 Restaurant sales fell 10%; comparable store sales for stores open 24 months or more declined 1.0% compared to 9.1% for the year earlier period.
-Franchise royalty revenue was flat; net new franchise restaurants increased by four, but was offset by a comparable store sales decline of 3.8%.
+Franchise royalty revenue was flat; net new franchise restaurants increased by four, but were offset by a comparable store sales decline of 3.8%.

 Dave's has a lot of structural problems that will not be quick fixes.
 The company has had trouble driving traffic to the stores, and has vowed to improve the food quality.
 A key differentiator for barbecue establishment is the food quality.
 The company recently recruited back founder Dave Anderson to help.
 Anderson is an icon in the barbecue community and will be focused on improving the company's food, culture and brand.

-Another major goal is to reduce costs by improving operating efficiencies, cutting the menu and optimizing labor.
-This quarter total operating costs declined 7.3% to $24.7 million.
+Another major goal is to reduce costs by improving operating efficiencies, cutting the menu, and optimizing labor.
+This quarter, total operating costs declined 7.3% to $24.7 million.
 The company's EBITDA margin fell to 3% of revenue versus 4% in the year earlier period.
 Food and beverage costs and labor as a percentage of revenue were flat to declining.
-However, operating expenses ticked up 1% and general and administrative expenses increased 2%.
+However, operating expenses ticked up 1%, and general and administrative expenses increased 2%.

 The biggest area of improvement appears to be G&A expense.
 The new CEO is Dave's fourth CEO in the past four years.
-With a consistent management team the company could potentially meet expense goals.
+With a consistent management team, the company could potentially meet expense goals.
 Nonetheless, until operating expenses fall faster than revenue declines, margins will suffer.

 Lack Of Liquidity